Bibliography assembled by Didier Willis & Damien Bador.

 Book composed with the experimental SILE typesetter and the re·sil·ient collection of modules.

-To download the PDF, just hover your mouse on the "external window" icon normally located at the top-right of the embedded view below.
+The PDF booklet is available below.
+To download it, just hover your mouse on the "external window" icon normally located at the top-right of the embedded view below.
 It's a regular Google Drive shared file, so you then have the option to download it.